Our board of directors, who meet regularly, provide leadership and ongoing management of the Institute.

-Keith is a former Chair of the Institute and currently Vice Chair.
+Keith is Chair of the Institute.
 He was delighted to return to the board after a brief sabbatical due to work and personal commitments.
 During his absence he has continued to be an active member by both sourcing and presenting at Institute meetings.

 For the last 11 years he has worked as a counsellor in the Metropolitan Police where he is part of a team providing 1 to 1 counselling, couple counselling and trauma interventions.
 His style of counselling is intergrative and he also has a specialism in Financial Debt Counselling.